 Outdoors, Out Your Window or Online

 Duke Gardens supports relationships among people and plants.
 In this time of physical distancing, we can still connect with each other and the world around us.
 While Duke Gardens is closed to visitors in keeping with Duke University's COVID-19 policies, we will update this page to share ways to learn, relax, and connect with the human and beyond-human members of our community, whether we go for a walk, observe the world outside our windows, notice what and who sustain us at home, or tap into virtual networks.

-Every other week we send out an email newsletter highlighting new resources for a variety of interests and audiences!
+Every month we send out an email newsletter highlighting new resources for a variety of interests and audiences!
 Join by emailing GardensEducation@duke.edu with the subject "join programs listserv."
 Follow us on social media for even more updates.